When and where are placement and competency tests offered?

 Review basic mathematical concepts, including algebra, geometry, proportions, statistics, etc. Please arrive at the testing room 10 minutes prior to the start of the test.
 You will need:

-- a simple calculator
+- a simple calculator (your calculator may not be your phone)

 Most of the problems on the Quantitative Literacy test do not have multiple choice answers.
 You will be given scratch paper for figuring.